hamrouni-wajdi/spotify-clone/client/README.md

 # Setup Client
 ### Prerequisites
-- Node.js installed on your machine.
-Recommended version: >=16.
+- Ensure that you have Node.js installed on your machine.
+It is recommended to have version 16 or higher.
-- Make you sure inside `/client` directory.
+- Make sure you are in the `/client` directory.

 ### Setup
 Run the following command to install all the required packages: